Updated on July 5, 2022.

 Aside from your tech, you also need to check what you want to say.
 It’s no use having a great internet connection and zero bugs only for you to stammer your way through the presentation.

-So instead of leaving things to chance, it’d be great to write a script you plan to use.
+So instead of leaving things to chance, it’d be great to write a demo script that'll keep you focused.
 Of course, the script isn’t set in stone, and some things might change as you go along.
 The script’s point is to help you identify important issues you don’t want to miss.